Adobe announces a slew of video-centric updates

 The newest features coming to Premiere Pro will make video editing easier and faster.
 Adobe

 Adobe has long been the primary editing program powerhouse, especially in the realm of video editing.
 Premiere Pro, it’s video editing platform, is typically the software of choice for pros and novices alike.
-In fact, in a recent press event, Adobe said that 61 percent of the films in last year’s Sundance Film Festival were in Adobe Premiere Pro.
+In fact, in a recent press event, Adobe said that 61 percent of the films in last year’s Sundance Film Festival were edited in Adobe Premiere Pro.
 And now, Adobe has announced some pretty significant updates for creatives in three of its programs.

 Premiere Pro, After Effects, and Frame.io will all see new features coming this year.
 Adobe specified that its theme this year is “Create your best work.
 All together now.”
-This highlights the fact that many of its updates revolve around collaborative work.
+This highlights the fact that of its updates revolve around collaborative work.
 It also said that after working with the pro-community, they zeroed in on three areas that are most important to users: Quality, stability, and performance.
 And indeed, the new features coming to those three programs all reflect those key aspects.

 Adobe Premiere Pro updates